The Stone of Odin

 By Sigurd Towrie

-Today our excursion around the sites around the Ness of Brodgar focuses a monument that is no longer there.
+Our excursion around the sites around the Ness of Brodgar now focuses on a monument that is no longer there.
+But considering the Stone of Odin’s significant role in Orcadian life, until its destruction, we cannot ignore it.

 Until the winter of 1814, the holed monolith stood to the north-west of the Stones of Stenness.
-But although its special place in the customs, traditions and folklore of the people of Orkney is well documented, we know remarkably little about the stone itself.
+But although its special place in the customs, traditions and folklore of the people of Orkney is well documented, actual details of the stone remain unclear.

 It is generally accepted that the stone was approximately 2.5 metres (8 feet) high and had a width of just under one metre (3.5 feet) – placing it, in terms of height, between the Comet Stone and Barnhouse Stone.